ZachStapletonJones/udemy-vuejs-firebase-pelling/basics/To-Do.md

 - [x] add new paragraph with v-if showAge with toggleAge function
 - [x] add button for toggleAge
 - [x] add toggleAge function

+### Lesson 15 - v-for
+- [x] create new data property, items, with array of 5 items
+- [x] add ul to html
+- [x] add li within, with vfor equalling item in items
+- [x] output the individual item in the li
+- [x] create new array called ninjas
+- [x] create objects with 3 pieces of defined data
+- [x] add a new div tag with  v-for ninja in ninjas
+- [x] output p tag with ninja name
+- [x] output p tags with belt and age
+- [x] in the div, add the index to the ninja
+- [x] output index before ninja name in p